jmac5/Access-Mirroring-Script/README.md

 my org's needs in mind, and yours may be different.
 I tried to comment on a lot of the functions, but some may still be confusing.
 I recommend debugging and stepping through while watching variables to figure out what may be going on, if you're lost.

+In the process of sanitizing this for public consumption, some things have been ripped out and replaced with generic placeholders.
+I highly suggest checking all the lines (there really aren't that many) for any leftover empty references before running.

 Jim